DECODEproject/whitepaper/introduction.md

 - an attribute based cryptographic implementation that can grant access to data

-### DECODE main goals are:
+### The goals of DECODE:

+We identify the following key goals for DECODE:

-- allow *participants* to manage access to their *private data*, by granting and revoke access to parts
+- allow *participants* to manage access to their *private data*, by granting and revoke access through *entitlements*
 - allow *operators* to write *smart rules* sign them and get the authorisation to run them on DECODE
 - allow *smart rules* to access *private data* based on *entitlements* and matched *attributes*
 - allow everyone to record *entitlements* on a *distributed ledger* whose integrity is resilient and verifiable